-State Standards, Standardized Tests, and… Writer’s Workshop?
+State Standards, Standardized Tests, State Writing Assessments, and… Writer’s Workshop?

 What is Writer’s Workshop?

 Briefly, here are the components of Writer’s Workshop:

 1. Mini-lesson (5-15 minutes) – This consists of direct instruction along with a quick practice exercise.

 2. Status of the Class (2-3 minutes) – As students begin work on their individual writing projects, the teacher quickly monitors the status of each student.
 Where is each student in his or her individual writing project?
 How will each student be spending his or her writing period?

 3. Writing and Conferencing (25- 40 minutes) – Students write and the teacher can either write or conference with students.
 The teacher may conference with individual students or with small groups of students.
 Teachers are encourage to spend at least some workshop time actually writing themselves in order to model what authors do.